vcfvct/aws-exam/README.md

 * column based, advanced compression, only avail in 1 AZ
 * default block size for columnar storage is 1M, which is more efficient and further reduces the number of I/O requests needed to perform any database loading or other operations that are part of query execution.
 * Auto backup.
+* RedShift can also improve performance for repeat queries by `caching` the result and returning the cached result when queries are re-run.
+Dashboard, visualization, and business intelligence (BI) tools that execute repeat queries see a significant boost in performance due to result caching.

 ## elasticache
 * improve latency and thruput of read heavy.